pengzhendong/wetext/README.md

 #### Parameters

 - `lang`: The language of the text.
-Can be "auto", "en", or "zh".
+Can be "auto", "en", "zh" or "ja".
 Default is "auto".
 - `operator`: The operator to use.
 Can be "tn" (text normalization) or "itn" (inverse text normalization).
 Default is "tn".
 - `traditional_to_simple`: Whether to convert traditional Chinese to simplified Chinese.
 Default is False.
 - `full_to_half`: Whether to convert full-width characters to half-width characters.
 Default is False.